Richard-Shimada/Heart-disease-prediction-based-on-demographic-and-clinical-factors/README.md

 ## Recommendations:

-I would choose the default LGBM boosting model for production as it performs the best in terms of accuracy, precision, recall, and AUC.
+I would choose the default XGBoost model for production as it performs the best in terms of accuracy, precision, recall, and AUC.

 ## Limitations & Next Steps